Top-rated local movers that handle Missoula to Cheyenne moves

 - Cheyenne’s population is about 16% less than Missoula.

-- Cheyenne's public transportation has a score of 2 out of 10 versus Missoula's higher score of 5.
+- Cheyenne’s public transportation score of 2 out of 10 is lower than Missoula’s score of 5.

 - Cheyenne is less walkable than Missoula with a score of 36 out of 100 vs Missoula’s 45 out of 100.

-- Cheyenne has a bike-friendliness score 49 out of 100, which means it isn't as accessible to and safe for cyclists as Missoula, which has a score of 60 out of 100.
+- Cheyenne has a bike-friendliness score of 49 out of 100, which means it isn’t as accessible or safe for cyclists as Missoula, which has a score of 60.

 - Cheyenne’s crime rate is lower than Missoula with a score of 19.85 compared to Missoula’s 33.27.
 This means that Cheyenne neighborhoods are safer than 19.85% of all U.S. neighborhoods, and Missoula neighborhoods are safer than 33.27%.